argschwind/ReptilianRhapsody/README.md

 **config/config.yml**

-reference: Specify path to reference file to use for Rhapsody pipeline
+- reference: Specify path to reference file to use for Rhapsody pipeline (absolute file path).
+If the reference needs to be created, specify input files in 'make_reference'
+- make_reference: List input genome annotations and optional gRNA sequences in case the aligment reference needs to be created.
-threads: The number of threads to use per submitted job
+- threads: The number of threads to use per submitted job
-bigmem_partition: Slurm partition to use for memory heavy jobs.
-Needs to allow at least 128G memory for 24h
+- bigmem_partition: Slurm partition to use for memory heavy jobs.
+Suggested to allow at least 128G memory for 24h

 **config/samples.tsv**